Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Innovations Realized

 \subsection{Inter-GH200 communication}

-We use standard CUDA-aware MPI library calls to exchange data between different GH200s and nodes and adopt the technique of Ref.~\cite{RAED07x}, which minimizes the amount of data transfers automatically.
+We use standard CUDA-aware MPI library calls to exchange data between different GH200s and nodes and adopt the technique of Ref.~\cite{RAED07x}, which minimizes the amount of data transfers automatically. {A detailed description of this technique (which is different from the ShareMem approach of HyQuas~\cite{Zhang2021}), as well as state vector distribution across GPUs and CPUs and the distinction between local and non-local qubits, can be found in our earlier works~\cite{RAED07x,RAED19a,Willsch2022} (Fig.~1 of~\cite{Willsch2022} applies to both JUWELS-Booster and JUPITER).}

 Exploiting the asynchronous stream feature provided by CUDA, packing and unpacking data during the send and receive operations of MPI reduces the time to perform the inter-GH200 communication by approximately \qty{10}{\percent}.